 • QUOTES ON BITTERNESS AND FORGIVENESS — These quotes are posted on this web site.

 • The APOLOGY FORGIVENESS Website — “This website was designed for those who would like to apologize and/or forgive someone.
 Whether it is someone here, there, past, present, or even ourselves, this site is for you.
-At times, we may not find the courage or have the opportunity to apologize.
-You may think the person won’t receive your apology.
-Maybe we lack the strength or the compassion to forgive.
-You may think there are situations too impossible to forgive.
 The Apology/Forgiveness website allows you the freedom to express or confess your feelings anonymously.
 You may even find the strength and courage to face those who deserve your apology or need your forgiveness.”

 • Forgive and Forget: Healing the Hurts We Don’t Deserve -by Lewis B Smedes, published by Harper One.
 This book isn’t exclusively for marriage, but it includes it.
 It deals with the topic of forgiveness from minor “slights” to devastating hurts.
 Essentially it helps you to reach out for the healing that eludes those who cling onto unforgiveness.
 As the author says: “The only way to heal the pain that will not heal itself is to forgive the person who hurt you.
 Forgiving stops the reruns of pain.
 Forgiving heals your memory as you change your memory’s vision.”
 This book answers many of my questions that can plague us on the issue of forgiveness.
 It is a terrific book, and is worth reading more than once.
 We recommend it highly!